Nullreff/redpile-old/docs/index.md

 Installation
 ------------

-*Note: Redpile is currently only suppored on [Debian](https://www.debian.org/) as that's what my development machine runs.
+*Note: Redpile is currently only supported on [Debian](https://www.debian.org/) as that's what my development machine runs.
 Official support for other operating systems will come once it hits 1.0.0*

 ~~~bash